-Dr. Clare-Salzler’s areas of clinical expertise lie in the diagnosis and management of T1D, autoimmune thyroid disease, management of thyroid nodules, fine aspiration of thyroid nodules and thyroid cancer.
+Dr. Michael Clare-Salzler’s areas of clinical expertise lie in the diagnosis and management of Type 1 diabetes, autoimmune thyroid disease, management of thyroid nodules, fine aspiration of thyroid nodules and thyroid cancer.
 He is also well versed in other endocrine diseases including Cushing’s Disease, pituitary disease, pheochromocytoma, adrenal tumors and parathyroid diseases.
-Dr. Clare-Salzler is a member of the NIH funded International Multi-Center diabetes prevention trial, the Diabetes Prevention Trial for T1D or DPT-1.
-He is also an investigator on other diabetes screening programs at UF including the infant screening program PANDA.
+Dr. Clare-Salzler is a member of the NIH funded International Multi-Center diabetes prevention trial, the Diabetes Prevention Trial for T1D (DPT-1).
+He is an investigator for diabetes screening programs at UF including the PANDA program. »More

-Dr. Concannon is the director of the Genetics Institute at the University of Florida.
-His areas of expertise include the role of genetics in type 1 diabetes, breast cancer, malnutrition and radiation sensitivity.
+Dr. Patrick Concannon’s areas of expertise include the role of genetics in Type 1 diabetes, breast cancer, malnutrition and radiation sensitivity.
 He previously served as the University of Virginia’s Center for Public Health Genomics and is a professor of biochemistry and molecular genetics, as well as a professor of hematology and oncology.
-With over 25 years of research work and supported by more than $12 million in grants from the National Institutes of Health, the Bill and Melinda Gates Foundation and the Juvenile Diabetes Research Foundation, Dr. Concannon’s work has led to more than 35 book chapters and 175 peer-reviewed papers in top journals, including Nature, the Journal of the American Medical Association, The New England Journal of Medicine and the Proceedings of the National Academy of Sciences.
+With over 25 years of research work and supported by more than $12 million in grants from the National Institutes of Health, the Bill and Melinda Gates Foundation and the Juvenile Diabetes Research Foundation, Dr. Concannon’s work has led to more than 35 book chapters and 175 peer-reviewed papers in top journals, including Nature, the Journal of the American Medical Association, The New England Journal of Medicine and the Proceedings of the National Academy of Sciences. »More

-Dr. Schatz has been involved in type 1 diabetes research since the mid 80s and has published over 260 manuscripts, the majority related to the prediction, natural history, genetics, immunopathogenesis and prevention of the disease, as well as the management of children and adolescents with type 1 diabetes.
+Dr. Desmond Schatz has been involved in Type 1 diabetes research since the mid 1980’s and has published over 260 manuscripts, the majority related to the prediction, natural history, genetics, immunopathogenesis and prevention of the disease, as well as the management of children and adolescents with Type 1 diabetes.
 He is the Principal Investigator (PI) on several JDRF and NIH awards.
-He is PI on JDRF funded studies aimed at reversing type 1 diabetes and is currently PI the of the UF Clinical Research Center participating in the NIH-funded TrialNet.
-He serves as co-PI on a Program Project Grant looking at the immunopathogenesis of type 1 diabetes, and also serves as co-PI for the NIH-funded international newborn genetic screening (TEDDY) program in North Central Florida.
-He has served in numerous leadership and scientific capacities for the American Diabetes Association and is the president-elect of the ADA.
+He is PI on JDRF funded studies aimed at reversing Type 1 diabetes and is currently PI the of the UF Clinical Research Center participating in the NIH-funded TrialNet.
+He serves as co-PI on a Program Project Grant looking at the immunopathogenesis of Type 1 diabetes, and also serves as co-PI for the NIH-funded international newborn genetic screening (TEDDY) program in North Central Florida.
+He has served in numerous leadership and scientific capacities for the American Diabetes Association and is the president-elect of the ADA. »More

-Dr. Silverstein is the Chief of Pediatric Endocrinology in the College of Medicine, holds varied roles as a diabetes clinician, and has served on several committees including the executive committee of the American Academy of Pediatrics and the Children’s Workgroup of the National Diabetes Education Program.
-Dr. Silverstein focuses on type 1 diabetes, type 2 diabetes, obesity, psychosocial issues in pediatric chronic disease, general endocrinology, lipid disorders, and patient advocacy.
-She helped develop training and educational materials that can be used in schools across the nation to address the needs of children with type 1 Diabetes (T1D).
+Dr. Janet Silverstein is the Chief of Pediatric Endocrinology in the College of Medicine, holds varied roles as a diabetes clinician, and has served on several committees including the executive committee of the American Academy of Pediatrics and the Children’s Workgroup of the National Diabetes Education Program.
+Dr. Silverstein focuses on Type 1 diabetes, Type 2 diabetes, obesity, psychosocial issues in pediatric chronic disease, general endocrinology, lipid disorders, and patient advocacy.
+She helped develop training and educational materials that can be used in schools across the nation to address the needs of children with Type 1 diabetes.
 Dr. Silverstein writes the Kids Corner, a monthly column in Diabetes Forecast, a publication for people with diabetes.
-She has chaired the Council of Youth of the American Diabetes Association and has worked with the ADA to develop standards of care for children with diabetes.
+She has chaired the Council of Youth of the American Diabetes Association and has worked with the ADA to develop standards of care for children with diabetes. »More

-Since 1982, William E. Winter, M.D., has been involved in a variety of research studies on diabetes and related endocrine disorders.
+Since 1982, Dr. William Winter has been involved in a variety of research studies on diabetes and related endocrine disorders.
 In 1997, he was appointed medical director of the UF Health Pathology Laboratories’ Endocrine Autoantibody Laboratory.
 Dr. Winter is a diplomate of the American Board of Clinical Chemistry and American Board of Pathology-certified in pediatrics, pediatric endocrinology and chemical pathology.
 He is also is the principal investigator for the islet cell autoantibody core laboratory for the NIH-funded study, “Type 1 Diabetes TrialNet.”
-His current research interests include studying the more unusual manifestations of diabetes in children and adolescents, autoantibody testing in type 1 diabetes, and type 2 diabetes in pediatric patients.
+His current research interests include studying the more unusual manifestations of diabetes in children and adolescents, autoantibody testing in Type 1 diabetes, and Type 2 diabetes in pediatric patients. »More